DevArrowsmith/cv/readme.md

 Thinkmoney | July 2021 - December 2021

-I joined Thinkmoney under their Foundation Developer programme, which combined practical development work with a three-month training programme.
+I joined Thinkmoney through their Foundation Developer programme, which combined practical development work with a three-month training programme.

 Responsibilities:

 - Apply updates and bugfixes to the Thinkmoney mobile application.
 - Participate in refinements and estimations.
 - Participate in group training workshops.
 - Complete OutSystems training courses within allocated timeframes.
+OutSystems is a low-code platform for website and app development.

 <br/>